 Second Trimester Pregnancy Symptoms

-- Sensitive gums & dental issues – You might experience plaque build-up, sensitive gums, or even bleeding gums more than usual during the second trimester.
+3. Sensitive gums and dental issues – You might experience plaque build-up, sensitive gums, or even bleeding gums more than usual during the second trimester.
 It is advised to schedule a dentist appointment just to make sure there are no issues that can become painful for you during this phase.

 Baby’s Growth in The Second Trimester